 While not an enacted ban yet, the scope is clearly oriented toward 7-OH products (and potentially other high-potency/synthetic alkaloid products), with the risk of spillover into broader retail restrictions depending on how “kratom products” are defined.
 The next milestone is the report-back window that sets the pace for any ordinance language.

-If you live in LA County, reach out to your representative on the Board of Supervisors letting them know you support regulations, and refer them to CA AB 1088.
+→ If you live in LA County, reach out to your representative on the Board of Supervisors letting them know you support regulations, and refer them to the state bill, CA AB 1088.

 Georgia